Kutz-Dag/Probability-Calculator/README.md

 For this project, I will write a program to determine the approximate probability of drawing certain balls randomly from a hat.

-This was a certified project that was submitted to fCC.
+This was a certified project that was submitted to freeCodeCamp.

 ### Details